AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 - [x] have a design that can support forced inclusions in the future
 - [x] have a CI/CD framework to easily deploy the network in different configurations for modeling, stress and regression tests
 - [x] demonstrate building of full, proven rollup blocks on L1
+- [x] have a design that can support forced inclusions
+- [ ] support forced inclusions
+- [ ] be able to select/rotate the set of "proposers" permissionlessly
 - [ ] a governance mechanism to support upgrades and integration with execution environment
-- [ ] be able to select/rotate the set of "proposers" permissionlessly
 - [ ] have an enshrined mechanism to punish "proposers" for misbehaving, and a quantifiable guarantee of the punishment
-- [ ] support forced inclusions
 - [ ] do not depend on the "pending chain" for liveness
 - [ ] do not require a hard fork to take advantage of most software updates
 - [ ] integrated with the execution environment